duerrfk/Faros/README.md

 The BLE module MOD-nRF8001 from Olimex provides a ready-to-use solution to use the nRF8001 together with the Arduino.

-The Faros board is kept as simple as possible, so you can also etch it yourself (through-hole design, no SMD components, thick traces, 70 mm x 50 mm size so you can get two on one 70 mm x 100 mm board).
-The ATMega is programmed using ISP, so no USB is required which again saves cost and energy.
-It uses the ATMega's internal RC oscillator, so no external crystal is required.
-The repository includes the Eagle files and two PDFs for printing the layout (see folder `pcb`): one with a single board and one with two boards side by side to fit onto a 70 mm x 100 mm PCB.
+The Faros board is kept as simple as possible (through-hole design, no SMD components).
+It comes in two versions: (1) a single-sided 50mm x 70mm layout that is well-suited for etching at home (a PDF of the layout can be found in folder `pcb`); (2) a double-sided 50mm x 50mm layout that can be sent to a PCB manufacturer.
+For both versions, the ATMega is programmed using ISP, so no USB is required which again saves cost and energy.
+Moreover, we use the ATMega's internal RC oscillator, so no external crystal is required.

 ## Programming the Faros Board